telerik/fiddler-everywhere-docs/user-guide/live-traffic/web-sessions/web-sessions-toolbar.md

 ## Decode

-Use __Decode__ toggle button to remove all HTTP content and Transfer enconding from requests and responses.
+Use __Decode__ toggle button to remove all HTTP content and Transfer encoding from requests and responses.

 1. Click on the __Toggle__ button to enable/disable decoding the encoded content.
 ![Decode Toggle button](../../../images/livetraffic/websessions/websessions-toolbar-decode-toggle.png)